How to Adjust a Rifle Scope Before Hunting

 These adjustments will remain the same on both capped and exposed turrets.
 As usual with capped turrets, you will need to remove the cap and use a small piece of equipment before you can make any adjustments to the scope.
 Exposed turrets, on the other hand, can be used without any unscrewing or tools; simply with your hand while you’re aiming at a target.

-After this comprehensive guide on how to adjust a rifle scope, we hope you will be informed enough to invest into one that fulfills all your needs and makes hunting a hassle-free process for you.
+After this comprehensive guide on how to adjust a rifle scope, we hope you will be informed enough to invest in one that fulfills all your needs and makes hunting a hassle-free process for you.